openemail/openemail-docs-v1/docs/firststeps-ssl.md

-## **Let's Encrypt SSL certificates**
+## **Let's Encrypt SSL CXertificates**

 Let’s Encrypt uses the ACME protocol to verify that you control a given domain name and to issue you a certificate.
 To get a Let’s Encrypt certificate, you’ll need to choose a piece of ACME client software to use.

 The ACME clients are offered by third parties.
 Let’s Encrypt does not control or review third party clients and cannot make any guarantees about their safety or reliability.

 The newly introduced `acme-openemail` container is based on [ACME Tiny](https://github.com/diafygi/acme-tiny).
-It will try to obtain a valid LE certificate for you.
+It will try to obtain a valid LE certificate  automatically for you.

 !!! warning
-    openemai **must** be available on port 80 for the acme-client to work.
+    Openemai **must** be available on port 80 for the acme-client to work.

 By default, which means **0 domains** are added to openemail, it will try to obtain a certificate for ${OPENEMAIL_HOSTNAME}.